 The interior is richly decorated, featuring iconographic highlights of the military’s success.

-When you order a drink, your waiter will pick a tapas dish for you.
-Each time you order a drink, you’ll get a new tapa dish delivered.
-In some places, you may be given a selection to choose from.
+Simply purchase a drink, and your waiter will pick a tapas dish for you.
+Each time you order a new drink, a new tapa dish will arrive.
+Just so you know, raciones are larger sharing plates, which you need to pay for.

-Bar Los Diamantes – While it’s not the most traditional ambience, the seafood quality here is second to none.
-It’s fast-paced, so the wait is generally not too long if there’s no table.
+• Bar Los Diamantes – While it’s not the most traditional ambience, the quality of the seafood here is second to none.
+It’s fast-paced, so the wait isn’t too long if there’s no table.

 15. FLAMENCO AT SACROMONTE ABBEY